Damian Rivera: Phoenix Rising FC

 Rivera signed a multi-year contract with Phoenix Rising FC on December 11, 2024.

 International career

 Youth

 Born in the United States, Rivera is of Costa Rican and Guatemalan descent.
 He is a youth international for the United States, having represented the United States under-17s.
 He was called up to play for the Costa Rica under-23s at the 2023 Maurice Revello Tournament.

 Senior

 On 2 April 2025, his request to switch international allegiance to Guatemala was approved by FIFA.
-On 5 June 2025, he received his first cap for Guatemala when he was called up to represent the country in the 2025 CONCACAF Gold Cup.
+On 5 June 2025, he received his first call-up for Guatemala when he was called up to represent the country in the 2025 CONCACAF Gold Cup, but did not make an appearance.
+On January 18, 2026, he made his first appearance for Guatemala in a friendly against Canada, although as it was classified as a B-level friendly, it did not count as an official senior cap.